openmainframeproject/feilong/doc/source/quickstart.rst

 Quick Start
 ***********

-This is the document that describes the installation, configuration and basic usages of z/VM Cloud Connector.
+This is the document that describes the installation, configuration, and basic usages of z/VM Cloud Connector.

 Pre-requirements
 ================

 z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
-Currently planned to be supported distros include current supported versions
+Currently planned to be supported distros include the most current supported versions:
-of:

 - SUSE Linux Enterprise Server
 - Red Hat Enterprise Linux